Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Main Results

-In this subsection, we justify the properties imposed on the trained network weights as outlined in \Cref{AS:2}, drawing insights from both our theoretical and experimental findings.
-It is important to emphasize that the solution described in \Cref{AS:2} represents just one of infinitely many globally optimal solutions for Problem \eqref{eq:obj}.
-Nevertheless, because of the implicit bias in GD training dynamics, GD iterations with proper initialization almost always converge to the desired solutions outlined in \Cref{AS:2}.
-In the subsequent discussion, we will delve into this phenomenon in greater depth.
+In this subsection, we justify the properties of trained network weights in Assumption~\ref{AS:2} using both theoretical and experimental findings.
+While the solution described in Assumption~\ref{AS:2} is only one of infinitely many global optima for Problem \eqref{eq:obj}, the implicit bias of GD ensures that, with proper initialization, iterations almost always converge to the desired solution.
+In the following discussion, we delve into this phenomenon in greater depth.

 \paragraph{GD with orthogonal initialization.} We consider training a DLN for solving Problem \eqref{eq:obj} by GD, i.e., for all $l \in [L]$,

 Notably, when the learning rate is infinitesimally small, i.e., $\eta \to 0$, GD in \eqref{eq:gd} reduces to gradient flow.
 Moreover, we initialize the weight matrices $\bW_l$ for all $l \in [L]$ using $\xi$-scaled orthogonal matrices for a constant $\xi > 0$, i.e.,